alexa/alexa-auto-sdk/platforms/android/ALEXA.md

 ### Handling GUI Templates

 When template info is received from Alexa, it is the responsibility of the platform implementation to handle the rendering of any UI with the info that is received from Alexa.
-There are two template flavours: [Templates](https://alexa.design/DevDocRenderTemplate) and [PlayerInfo](https://amzn.to/DevDocTemplatePlayerInfo).
+There are two template flavors: [Templates](https://alexa.design/DevDocRenderTemplate) and [PlayerInfo](https://amzn.to/DevDocTemplatePlayerInfo).
 You can view sample JSON payloads from these AVS documentation links as well.

 In case of lists, it is the responsibility of the platform to handle pagination.
 Alexa sends down the entire list as a JSON response and starts reading out the first five elements of the list.
 At the end of reading the first five elements it will prompt the user to see if they want to read the remaining elements from the list.
 If the user chooses to proceed with the remaining elements, Alexa sends down the entire list as a JSON response but starts reading from the sixth element onwards.